omg0014/Form-Builder/README.md

 ## 🚀 Getting Started

-Simply open the `index.html` file in any modern browser — no installation or build tools needed.
+Simply open the link :- https://omg0014.github.io/Form-Builder/ in any modern browser — no installation or build tools needed.

 All your form data is automatically saved to `localStorage`, so you can pick up where you left off.